John Wright (cricketer, born 1954): International career

 Wright typically opened the batting for New Zealand, and was noted as a tenacious, rather than spectacular, batsman.
-His team nickname was "shake"; reputedly a reflection on his packing technique.
+His team nickname was "shake"; reputedly a reflection of his packing technique.
 Together with Bruce Edgar of Wellington, he formed what was arguably New Zealand's most successful and reliable opening partnership.
 During a match against Australia in 1980, he became the second player in history to score an eight off one ball in a Test, running four and collecting four overthrows.
-Toward the end of his career he used an unorthodox batting stance; whereas most batsman face the bowler with the bat in line with their legs and perpendicular to the ground, Wright would stand with his bat raised parallel to the ground.
+Toward the end of his career he used an unorthodox batting stance.
+In contrast, most batsman face the bowler with the bat in line with their legs and perpendicular to the ground, Wright would stand with his bat raised parallel to the ground.

-Wright was disappointed with his results from his first 20-odd Test matches and after a discussion with Bob Willis, he started work with a sports psychologist.
+Wright was disappointed with the results of his first 20-odd Test matches and after a discussion with Bob Willis, he started working with a sports psychologist.
 He eventually learnt transcendental meditation.
 He commented: "Some people call it mental toughness, it wasn't mental toughness, it was just being mentally organised, being able to get out there and express yourself in a way you knew you were capable of but you made it hard for yourself because of the pressure you put on yourself".

 Wright's Test teammate Ian Smith said of Wright's captaincy of the team: "He had an uncanny knack of bringing out the best in players, some of whom, I'm sure, thought they had already had their best days.
 I probably played my best cricket under John Wright's leadership; Martin Snedden and John Bracewell would be in the same category".

 In the 1988 Queen's Birthday Honours, Wright was appointed a Member of the Order of the British Empire, for services to cricket.